 Photo credit: Depositphotos.

-Grapes, especially those grown conventionally, are treated with numerous pesticides to fend off insects and fungi.
+Conventionally grown grapes are treated with numerous pesticides to fend off insects and fungi.
 The residues can linger on the fruit’s skin, even after washing.
-Organic grapes are less likely to carry these pesticide levels.
+Organic grapes are less likely to carry the same pesticide levels.

 Cherries